 for your other lens, close the case and leave your lenses to soak overnight.

-Allow contact lens container to air-dry, upside down on a clean tissue.
+Allow contact lens case to air-dry, upside down on a clean tissue.

-Replace your contact lens case on a regular basis, every 3 months.
+Replace your contact lens case on a regular basis – at least every 3 months.